dudarev/progressio/STORY.md

         id - title
         id - title

-Id is in alphanumeric format, automatically generated.
+Id is an integer, automatically generated.

 To add a substep to a ticket one make the following command: